parides55/capitals-quiz/README.md

   - The page can be selected before the game starts through the menu selections, which in that case only the top 3 scores will be shown.
   - It will also be shown once the game has finished and in this case the score of the current user will be shown below the top 3 scores.
   - Below the user's score a Play Again button will appear to prompt, either the same user or a different one, to play again.
 Once this button is clicked it will take you to the username page.
-  - Also, the menu icon remains available in this page offering
+  - Also, the menu icon remains available in this page, offering the users a way to navigate around the game.

 <img src="images/highest-scores-page-optimized.jpg">